 And at the Srebrenica Genocide Memorial in Bosnia and Herzegovina, we learnt what happened there and how to honour the victims.
 Our guide provides everything you need to know.

 Which National Park is better – Krka or Plitvice Lakes?

 As mentioned in our guide for Plitvice Lakes, both parks are very different, making a comparison pretty much impossible.
 The main differences between Krka and Plitvice Lakes are:

 - You can bathe at Krka National Park in a designated area at Skradinski Buk.
 And in summer, many people do just that, which means you might be sharing the natural pools with hundreds of other people.

-- Krka is more versatile than Plitvice Lakes with plenty to keep you busy for days: gorgeous waterfalls (of course), tranquil boat rides through deep river canyons, hiking and mountain bike trails, medieval monasteries and fortresses, even Roman archaeological sites if that’s your thing.
+- Krka is more versatile than Plitvice Lakes with plenty to keep you busy for days: gorgeous waterfalls, tranquil boat rides through deep river canyons, hiking and mountain bike trails, medieval monasteries and fortresses, and even Roman archaeological sites if that’s your thing.

 - Because the main sights at Krka are quite spread out it’s more difficult to explore the park without a car, and you need more time if you want to see more than Skradinski Buk.

 If you want to visit both (on the same trip) and are looking for an order, we recommend visiting Krka first and then Plitvice Lakes National Park.

 When is the best time to visit Krka National Park?